-Maurantonio-sensei was born in New York.
+Maurantonio-sensei is a native New Yorker.
 After years of martial arts training, he found his passion in ninjutsu.
 In 1983, he formally began training with Stephen K. Hayes and Darryl Caldwell.
 In 1986, Joe met Hatsumi-sensei and founded the Bujinkan New York Dojo a year later.
 In 1991, he was awarded the title of shidoshi (士道師, teacher of the warrior way).
-He is a senior member of the American Shidoshi Kai, member of the International Bujinkan Hombu and is editor of Ninpo: Wisdom for Life.
-After 37 years of continuous training, he is ranked as a Shihan and regularly trains with Hatsumi-soke and other senior Bujinkan instructors from Japan, Australia, Europe, and the USA.
+He is a senior member of the American Shidoshi Kai, member of the International Bujinkan Hombu and is editor of Hatsumi-sensei's book Ninpo: Wisdom for Life.
+Throughout his four decades of continuous training, he has trained regularly with Hatsumi-soke and other senior Bujinkan instructors from Japan, Australia, Europe, and the USA.
 Maurantonio also runs Kihon Press, a small publishing company dedicated to the martial arts.

 Glenn Catania, shidoshi

 Catania-sensei is a lifelong New Yorker but moved to Long Island in 2003.
 He has been training in Togakure ninpo taijutsu since 1986 when he joined a small Bujinkan training group in the Bronx.
 Catania-sensei first met Hatsumi-soke at the 1991 Texas Taikai.
 He is the oldest, most senior student of Maurantonio-shihan and currently runs a small training group of his own called the Bujinkan Nassau Dojo.
 Catania-sensei continues his weekly training at the Bujinkan New York Dojo.